netmeld/netmeld/playbook/nmdb-playbook-export-scans/README.md

 header between data blobs (if multiple).
 However, the tool also accepts the `--to-file` flag which will force it to put the data into files with pre-defined names.
+In the case no data resides in the datastore for the selected type, the tool will generate an example (no actual values) template instead.

 The tool currently supports creating reports of the following type:
 * Intra-network scan results